uranian throne

 "He could really be a Corrector!"

-Not all my past life, only one fragment of memory flashes into my mind: I'm a schoolboy at the school play, and Romeo is making his great speech.
+One fragment of memory flashes: I'm a schoolboy at the school play, and Romeo is making his great speech.
 "But soft: what light through yonder window breaks? / It is the east, and Juliet is the sun."
 At which point, an aeroplane happens to fly overhead, and, at the noise of it, some in the audience chuckle at the incongruity.
+Aeroplane-noise plus Shakespeare; funny haha.
+Back to the present, I sense a droning overhead, not a real sound this time, but something that presses down on one's Uranian senses.
+Sol Ostobon feels it too.
+His suddenly pursed-up mouth and the too-and-fro flicker of his eyes are those of someone having second thoughts.

 He lowers the point of his laser, and I vow henceforth that I shall never more resist the immigrant thoughts in my skull.

-Neither of us mention the 'overhead thing', the fate-wave, the intensity of which admits no question.
+Neither of us mention the 'overhead thing', the droning murmur of the fate-wave, which admits no question.

-Most of all am I grateful for the fact that I did not make any desperate move to escape the threat of death.
-I might have attempted to lunge forward, to wrest Sol's weapon from him; almost certainly such an attempt would have failed, but even if my chances had been far better than they were, an undignified scrimmage would have been a poor swap for higher-grade salvation.
+How grateful I am, that I did not make any desperate move to escape the threat of death!
+I might have attempted to lunge forward, to wrest Sol's weapon from him; almost certainly such an attempt would have failed, but even if my chances had been far better than they were, an undignified scrimmage would have been a poor swap for the higher-grade salvation now on offer.

-The overhead sound-that-wasn't-a-sound has meanwhile flown by, leaving us with a dreamlike sense which causes speech to falter.
-I'm sure that Zadrun and Sol, same as I, feel that our preoccupations and ambitions have paled by contrast with the mighty wave.
+The overhead sound-that-wasn't-a-sound has flown by, leaving us with a dreamlike sense which causes speech to falter.
+I'm sure that Zadrun and Sol, same as I, feel that our concerns have paled by contrast with the mighty wave.

-"Now that it is decided, Starsider Yadon," Zadrun Mok's voice bites into the silence, "that we are not going to kill you, logic requires that we ought, instead, to help you."
+"Now that it is decided, Starsider Yadon, that we are not going to kill you, logic requires that we ought, instead, to help you."
 And she cups her hands in front of her mouth, and trills... a piercing sound which causes me to shudder.

 "Er... may I ask..."
 I begin.